millord/typescript100daysChallenge/README.md

 5. adjacentElementsProducts:

 This algorithm is about given an array of integers, find the pair of adjacent elements that has the largest product and return that product. :smiley:

+6. allLongestStrings:

+Given an array of strings, return another array containing all of its longest strings.. :smiley: